herrstrietzel/fontkitty/README.md

 * external font URLs
 * autocomplete list of google fonts (> 1700 families – including variable and static version )
 * filter by properties like style, font-weights or languages/subsets
+* option to remove legacy formats (e.g. truetype, otf)
 * create selfcontained CSS with base64 encoded fonnt sources (handy for demos or SVG font embedding)
-* option to remove legacy formats (e.g. truetype, otf)
+* create text based subsets (only for google font query URLs)

 ### Limitations
-* no custom subsetting – fontkitty doesn't change any font files
+* no custom subsetting for font URLs or files – fontkitty doesn't change any font files
 * no support for legacy format like `.svg` or `.eot`

 ### Differences to other tools
 While there are already great tools (see section "Alternatives") they come with other limitations:
-* you can't scrape font files fromn URLs
+* you can't scrape font files from URLs
-* limited to google fonts
+* mostly limited to google fonts
 * converted font files are recompiled which may break more advanced features like variable font axes or change hinting instructions
 * missing option to choose between variable and static font output